ravasconcelos/monte_carlo/README.md

 **Note**: this code was based on the Lazy Programmer's code.

 # Jupyter Notebook
-The notebook can be found at https://colab.research.google.com/drive/1yJwMgv3XSZ6mLcZ1W7JAxLRZVBjHOXea?usp=sharing
+The notebook can be found in the repor at monte_carlo_on_policy_first_visit_no_es_epsilon_soft_policies.ipynb or in Google Colab at https://colab.research.google.com/drive/1yJwMgv3XSZ6mLcZ1W7JAxLRZVBjHOXea?usp=sharing

 # Algorithm
 This Monte Carlo algorithm produces n episodes starting from random points of the grid, and let the agent move to the four directions according to the epsilon-soft policy until a termination state is achieved.